Mark Nottingham

 The Economist

 Defining a user agent role for AI agents would also make agents more legible to legal regulation.
-With a such strong focus on “AI safety” by regulators today, an architecture that assured certain properties could be an important component of a solution in this space, not only creating more competition but also forestalling more onerous legal regulation.
+With such a strong focus on “AI safety” by regulators today, an architecture that assured certain properties could be an important component of a solution in this space, not only creating more competition but also forestalling more onerous legal regulation.

 What an AI User Agent Might Look Like